koscew/Metis_Module5_Unsupervised_Learning_Project/README.md

 ## Descripton

 This is the fifth project of Metis Data Science Bootcamp.
 We are going to use data with primarily textual information to build unsupervised learning models that address a useful structure finding, topic modeling, and/or recommendation system problem.
+I planned to use the comments from board game players on BoardGameGeek to make a content-based board game recommendation system.

 <!---
 ***